New and revised resources coming soon!

 Timeline and contest award ceremony

-All entries must be submitted online or postmarked no later than February 7, 2014.
-Finalists will be notified in March 2014.
-Each student finalist, their parents, teacher and the local contest coordinator will be invited to attend the Laws of Life Awards Banquet on May 1, 2014 in Columbus at which time the awards will be announced.
-Authors of the first place winning essays for middle and high school will be asked to read their essays at the ceremony.
+All entries must be submitted by the school contest coordinator (teacher or school official) online or postmarked no later than March 6, 2015.
+Finalists will be notified by mail in April.
+Each student finalist, their parents, teacher and the local contest coordinator will be invited to attend an Awards Reception in May 2015 in the Columbus area at which time the specific awards will be announced.
+The author of the first place winning essay will be asked to read their essay at the ceremony.
 Finalists will be notified of this possibility so they can be prepared.

-Only essays that have won a local contest, either Laws of Life, Foundations for Life, or another character-related essay contest may be submitted for judging.
+Only essays that have been selected as a "best essay" in their school or group for Laws of Life, Foundations for Life, or another character-related essay contest may be submitted for judging.
 Essays will be judged primarily on their content-whether they are positive and life-affirming, include a "law of life" that the author believes will make the world a better place, capture a value or ideal in a special way, or explain and relate a quote or "Timeless Truth" effectively.
 Some importance to presentation and the mechanics of writing will be considered in judging to the extent that the ideas put forth by the author are clearly understood.
 In cases where the content is judged as having equal merit, the essay which is better written or presented will be given a higher score.
 Before submitting essays, local contest coordinators should assure that students have proofed and typed their essays.

 Click here for a sample scoring rubric.

-Cash prizes will be awarded in both the middle and high school categories.
+Cash prizes will be awarded to all finalists.
 Amounts are indicated below.
 All student finalists will receive recognition in the banquet program as well as a certificate of recognition signed by the Governor.
-Teachers and the local contest coordinator will also receive cash awards.
+Schools and teachers of finalists will receive gift cards in appreciation of their efforts.

-The special theme for 2014 is RESPONSIBILITY.
-One middle school and one high school essay will be awarded $100 each for the best essay on the theme of RESPONSIBILITY.
-This does not mean that all essays must be on that topic, but if students choose to write on the topic of RESPONSIBILITY, the best essay in the local contest may be submitted as an additional entry.
+The special theme for 2015 is INTEGRITY.
+The best essay on the theme of INTEGRITY will be awarded $150.
+Students are not required to write about this topic, but if students choose to write on the topic of INTEGRITY, the best essay on that topic may be submitted as an additional entry for that school.

 Cover design contest

-Each local contest that submits essay entries may submit one entry for a design for the cover of the winning essay booklet that is published each year.
+Each school (or youth group) that submits essay entries may submit one entry for a design for the cover of the winning essay booklet that is published each year.
 The cover entry does not have to be judged locally or the result of a competition.
 The design should be a graphic representation that depicts a student's "law of life".
 Entries should be full color, not larger than 8.5 x 11, and "portrait" orientation (no "landscape" designs).
 The cover design can be submitted on paper, but preferably as a .jpg file (no .pdfs).
 Include an entry form with the student's entry.
-The winning student will receive $100 and be invited to the Awards Banquet.
+The winning student will receive $100 and be invited to the Awards Reception.
 More info

 Submitting entries by mail